 Parents can still submit a contact preference form, which states whether they’d like to have contact with their child.
 Parents who opt not to have contact will be required to submit a family history form, which provides detailed information on the parent’s cultural, medical and social history.

-The Micklin Law Group, LLC is a New Jersey law firm specializing in family law and estates.
+The Micklin Law Group, LLC is a New Jersey law firm focusing on family law.
 Attorney Brad Micklin was recently named to The National Advocates list of Top 100 attorneys from each state.
-Brad has a special expertise in working with estate planning.
+Brad has experience working with estate planning.
 You can read more on this topic by visiting our divorce blog.
 To set up a consultation, call 973-562-0100.